greenelab/deep-review/sections/03_categorize.md

 #### Imaging applications in healthcare

-Deep learning methods have transformed the analysis of natural photographs and video, and similar examples are beginning to emerge with medical images.
+Deep learning methods have transformed the analysis of natural images and video, and similar examples are beginning to emerge with medical images.
 Deep learning has been used to classify lesions and nodules; localize organs, regions, landmarks and lesions;